ZeynepKumralbas/CtrlHackDelete/README.md

 - 💻 Indie game lovers interested in creative mechanics
 - 🔞 Recommended for ages 13 and up

+## 🚀 Deployment Plan
+- The game is designed as a desktop application and will be distributed via itch.io.
+- Due to this distribution method and the nature of desktop gameplay, no in-game advertisements will be included.

 ## 🗃️ Product Backlog
 [Trello](https://trello.com/invite/b/68582bb91c557a8922e77594/ATTIdcd19b358bfb2d774811755d1cf56501AEFE1FCE/yzta-bootcamp)